Related News, Features, and Publications

 Michael Winerip, September 9, 2013, The New York Times.

 Welcome to the Diversity in Education Archive!
 This website has two searchable databases that contain detailed summaries of research about education.
-The K-12 Integration, Desegregation, and Segregation Archive (below on the left), which initially was called the Spivack Archive and the K-16 STEM Archive (below on the right).
+The K-12 Integration, Desegregation, and Segregation Archive (below on the left), was initially called the Spivack Archive and the K-16 STEM Archive (below on the right).
+The STEM for the People Archive is an outgrowth of the K-16 STEM Archive.

 If you are interested in any social, behavioral, or educational research on the relationship between race, gender and socioeconomic composition of schools and classrooms and educational outcomes in K-12 schooling you will find the K-12 Integration, Desegregation, and Segregation Archive useful.